Java Merge Example

 Step 4: Writing the Code

-Steps to Merge Text Files into One using Java:
+Steps to Merge Text Files into One using Java

-3. Save the merged result by calling the save method of the Merger object and providing the desired path for the output file.
+3. Save the merged result using the save method and specify the output path.

 Sample Code